Hysterectomy in Cincinnati, Ohio

 Our surgeons make an incision near the top of the vagina.
 They reach through the incision to disconnect the blood vessels & attachments of the uterus.

 Once the uterus is free, it is removed through the vagina.
-A vaginal hysterectomy is a common procedure for patients to receive.Return to vaginal hysterectomy ^
+A vaginal hysterectomy in Cincinnati is a common procedure for patients to receive.Return to vaginal hysterectomy ^

 A laparoscope is used to guide the surgery.
 A laparoscope is a thin, lighted tube with a camera that’s inserted into the abdomen through a small incision in or around the navel.
 It allows the surgeon to see pelvic organs on a screen.
 Additional small incisions are made in the abdomen for other instruments used in the surgery.
 The uterus is detached from inside the body.
 It then is removed in small pieces through the incisions, or the pieces are passed out of the body through the vagina.Return to laparoscopic hysterectomy ^